Skip to main

 • Students complete their courses as a team

-• Collaboration during weekly study times
+• Students collaborate during weekly study times

-• Workshops to showcase student projects
+• Workshops showcase student projects

 4. Provide program coordination and direct student support.